About this podcast

-For our next podcast we focussed on the research method critical to Design Thinking: ethnography.
+For the latest instalment of the Design Thinkers Podcast, we focussed on a research method critical to design thinking: ethnography.
 Here we talk to Dr. Katie Gaddini and explore what ethnography is and its history as a research method.
 We look at the benefits of ethnography to business and how it can still be conducted remotely.

 If you would like to know more about ethnography, then have a look at our courses, including our Design Thinkers Bootcamp.
-Bootcamp includes a masterclass and working sessions with Ethnographer Becky Rowe.
-Becky is a research specialist and the owner and Head of Research at the award-winning strategic research agency, Revealing Reality.
+Bootcamp includes a masterclass and working sessions with ethnographer & research specialist Becky Rowe.

 To find out more or for any other questions, including about our new online courses, please get in touch.